 Applicants must have successfully completed an MBA, a specialized Master's degree in business, or a professional degree in related areas of study, from nationally accredited programs subject to the approval of the Director of Graduate Studies and the Admissions Committee; Applicants must have a minimum of five years of professional experience in business or other professional fields.
 Instructors from business schools or colleges who want to upgrade their academic status with a doctoral degree are also eligible to apply.
 Classes are admitted once per year, starting in May.
 International students must meet or exceed the University’s standard for language proficiency.

 A minimum of 60 semester hours of approved graduate credit is required.

 Graduate courses taken at another accredited university in the same (or closely related) subject as that of the DBA program, may be considered in the DBA plan of study at the discretion of the Director of the DBA Program.
 Only grades of "A" or "B" may be accepted as transfer credit.
 The transfer credit is approved by the Dean of the Graduate School only after completion of a minimum of 9 semester hours of graduate work in the doctoral program at USA.

 All requirements for the DBA degree must be completed within 36 months from the date of matriculation.
 A student who has not satisfactorily completed the research component in a three year period must apply for a defined extension to complete the degree.
-This request must be recommended by the major professor, the Director of Graduate Studies, and approved by the Dean of the Graduate School.
+This request must be made by the student to the MCOB Director of Graduate Studies and approved by the Dean of the Graduate School.